 Cirrus CI is free for Open Source projects.
 For private projects, Cirrus CI has couple of options depending on your needs:

-- For private personal repositories these is a very affordable $10 a month plan with ultimate access to community clusters for Linux, Windows and macOS workloads.
+- For private personal repositories there is a very affordable $10 a month plan with access to community clusters for Linux, Windows and macOS workloads.